 “Congratulations to the CRAFT team for the opening of the new facility in Toronto,” says Teodor Veres, Co-Director of CRAFT and R&D Director of the Medical Devices Research Centre at the NRC.
 “This space adds significant technological and scientific assets to the existing world-class microfluidic device R&D capacity at NRC in Boucherville, Quebec.
 Together, these two CRAFT labs will enable the development, deployment and validation in clinics, of emerging lab-on-chip systems made in Canada.”

 The University of Toronto has one of the world’s largest microfluidic device research communities with more that 50 investigators, including Professors Milica Radisic (BME, ChemE) and Aaron Wheeler (Chemistry, BME), both co-leads at CRAFT.
+Wheeler is also affiliated with the Donnelly Centre for Cellular and Biomolecular Research where his lab is located.
 The NRC in Boucherville has 40 scientists contributing to micro-nano device research in areas such as diagnostics, precision medicine and cell-based therapy.

 “The hope is for the spirit of collaboration that went into creating CRAFT, and this new space, to be reflected in the work that comes out of it.
 With the investment from the NRC, we now have dedicated technician support to train students, maintain the equipment and help researchers and start-ups bring their devices directly to the communities that will use them,” says Guenther.